civisanalytics/civis-python/docs/source/user_guide.rst

-Because it's a common use case to have ``INFO``-level (or below) logging in black (for general information and debugging) and ``WARNING``-level (or above) logging in red (for highlighting potential issues), :func:`civis.civis_logger` is available as the stand-in replacement for :func:`logging.getLogger` with this behavior built in.
+Because it's a common use case to have ``INFO``-level (or below) logging in black (for general information and debugging) and ``WARNING``-level (or above) logging in red (for highlighting potential issues), :func:`civis.civis_logger` is available as a drop-in replacement for :func:`logging.getLogger` with this behavior built in.

 .. code:: python